-This is important because the lower the attic temperature, the less heat surrounding the AC unit and duct work, resulting in more efficient cooling and lower utility bills, possibly increasing the life span of the unit itself.
+This is important because of the lower the attic temperature, the less heat surrounding the AC unit and ductwork, resulting in more efficient cooling and lower utility bills, possibly increasing the life span of the unit itself.
 The lower the attic temperature, the less heat is transferred into the interior of the home.

 More About Texas Star’s Radiant Barrier Installation

 Radiant barrier roof decking is only economically feasible when (a) installed either when the home is built, or (b) when a wood shingle or fiber-cement roof installed on lath is replaced and deck installation is required, in order to provide a solid nailing surface for the new roof installation.